 A career in Clinical Research is very diverse and rewarding, but also challenging.
 In addition, candidates will have a lot of responsibility placed on their shoulders as they will be heavily involved in determining the safety and effectiveness of a drug-dealing directly with patients.
 However, there are brilliant opportunities to progress your career within this sector, which in turn, can lead to great career options.

-If you would like an informal chat to discuss your career progression opportunities, our specialist recruitment consultant, Debbie Anderson, will be happy to help.
-She can be contacted on:
+If you would like an informal chat to discuss your career progression opportunities, our specialist recruitment consultant, Nicky Cura, will be happy to help.
+He can be contacted on:

 +44 (0)1625 541 047 / email@example.com